harmonycloud/Bifrost/README.md

 ## **Components**
 ![alt text](docs/componetns.png "Kube-bridge components")

-- **Kube-bridge cni** - CNI plugin responsible for creating and configuring linux bridge on the host.
+- **Kube-Bridge cni** - CNI plugin responsible for creating and configuring linux bridge on the host.
-- **Kube-Bridge-ipam** - Component responsible for IP address assignment, using ETCD for storage.
+- **Kube-Bridge ipam** - Component responsible for IP address assignment, using ETCD for storage.
 - **network-controller** - Component providing IP pool configuration [restful APIs](docs/APIOverview.md) and listening for kubernetes APIServer events to retrieve abnormal IPs.
 - **HA Daemon** - Component  monitoring bonding NICs' switch on the host in high availability network environment and making physic network devices aware of the NIC's switch.